hellohaptik/chatbot_ner/ner_v2/detectors/numeral/number/README.md

 ## Number Detector

 This is the V2 version of Number detector module that will detect number and number word from text in multiple languages.
-This detector module add an additional feature of detecting units along with number.
+This detector module adds an additional feature of detecting units along with number in text.
 Example -  for a given text "5 kg", this module will return `5`  as detected value and `kg` as detected unit.

- We are currently we provide number detection supports in 6 languages, which are
+ We are currently providing number detection supports in 6 languages, which are

 - English
 - Hindi